-Most women experience some type of discomfort at some point during their pregnancy.
-Whether for morning sickness in your first trimester, or aches and pains as the pregnancy gets further along, here are some common complaints and tricks for remedies you can try.
-Always speak to your healthcare provider during your prenatal visits if something is bothering you so they can provide you with the best care possible.
+Most women experience symptoms and discomfort at some point during their pregnancy.
+Whether it’s morning sickness in your first trimester, or aches and pains as the pregnancy gets further along, here are some common complaints and their remedies you can try.
+Always speak to your healthcare provider during your prenatal visits if something is bothering you so that they can provide you with the best care possible.

 Back pain

-The physical growth of your uterus and hormonal changes during pregnancy may cause a strain on your back muscles causing back discomfort.
-In addition to carrying an increased weight in the front of your body, pregnancy hormones relax the ligaments of your joints and pelvis, making them more flexible, which can contribute to back pain.
-ACOG recommends getting regular exercise to strengthen your back and stretch the muscles that support your back.
-Watch your posture when you are standing or walking and be sure to wear supportive shoes.
-Applying heat or cold therapy to your back is okay – we recommend trying both, and doing what feels best.
+The physical growth of your uterus and hormonal changes during pregnancy may strain your back muscles, causing back discomfort.
+In addition to carrying increased weight in the front of your body, pregnancy hormones relax the ligaments of your joints and pelvis, making them more flexible, which can contribute to back pain.
+The American College of Obstetricians and Gynecologists recommends regular exercise to strengthen your back and stretch the muscles that support your back.
+Watch your posture when you are standing or walking, and be sure to wear flat, supportive shoes.
+Applying heat or cold therapy to your back is okay – we recommend trying both and doing what feels best.
+A support belt may also be in order if you need to stand or walk for long periods of time.

 Heartburn and indigestion

-During pregnancy, our bodies create a hormone called progesterone that causes the valve between the stomach and esophagus to relax, preventing stomach acid to pass back into the esophagus, causing irritation and the feeling of heartburn.
-Many women experience heartburn in their third trimester, when the uterus has grown significantly larger and applies more pressure on the intestines and stomach, pushing what we eat back up into the esophagus.
-To minimize heartburn, eat smaller meals throughout the day, rather than three large meals.
-Try to avoid spicy, greasy and fatty foods as these can contribute to heartburn.
-Wait an hour to lie flat, so the food you have eaten is well digested, and prop yourself up with extra pillows when sleeping.
-Some women find yogurt or a glass of milk to be a natural way to relieve symptoms of heartburn.
-Always speak with your healthcare provider regarding over the counter medications that you might want to try to relieve heartburn.
+During pregnancy, our bodies create a hormone called progesterone that causes digestive slow-down and relaxation.
+This can also cause the valve between the stomach and esophagus to relax, allowing stomach acid to pass back into the esophagus, causing irritation and heartburn.
+Many experience heartburn in their third trimester when the uterus has grown significantly larger and applies more pressure on the intestines and stomach, pushing what you eat back up into the esophagus.
+To minimize heartburn, eat smaller and more frequent meals throughout the day, rather than three large meals.
+Try to avoid spicy, greasy and fatty foods, as these can contribute to heartburn.
+Wait an hour to lie flat, so your food is well digested, and prop yourself up with extra pillows when sleeping.
+Some people find yogurt or a glass of milk to be a natural way to relieve heartburn symptoms.
+Always speak with your healthcare provider regarding over-the-counter medications you might want to try to relieve heartburn.

 Nausea and vomiting